OliverMKing/javascript-release-workflow/README.md

 # javascript-release-workflow

 Github workflow to simplify creating a release for a Node.js action.
+This will automatically increment the version of a tag (ex: v1.1 -> v1.2, v2 -> v2.1, v3.1.1 -> v3.1.2)

 Previously, to create a release for a Node.js project, developers had to:

-- Create a new branch
+- Create a new branch (if a new major version)
 - Remove node_modules and remove them from .gitignore
 - Run `npm install --no-bin-links`
 - Push to the new branch